joshnishikawa/MIDIcontroller/README.md

 - MIDIswitch can now take START, STOP, CONTINUE, CLOCK or SYSTEM_RESET as an argument.
 This allows the switch to send those messages instead of CC.
 - Better examples
+- Made inclusion of Flicker library optional.
+Some boards don't to Cap Touch.

     (thanks @digitalelements for suggestions and testing all of the above)